Best Windows Laptops for Remote Work in 2026

 • 1TB SSD at this price point eliminates the storage compromise that forces buyers to pay upgrade premiums on competitive models — enough space for a full local project library, virtual machines, and media assets without constant archiving

-• Wi-Fi 7 connectivity at under $1,200 is rare in this laptop category, enabling faster throughput on supported routers and reduced interference in apartment buildings with many competing networks
+• Wi-Fi 7 connectivity at under $1,100 is rare in this laptop category, enabling faster throughput on supported routers and reduced interference in dense apartment buildings

 • HDMI 2.1 output supports 4K@144Hz external monitors, meaning video production and gaming setups connect at full quality without the frame-rate limitations of HDMI 2.0 ports found on most business laptops